yuriteixeira/amazon-wishlist-exporter/README.md

 ## Running

-- Just type inside the cloned repo directory: `php run.php <your_amazon_whishlist_id>` (you can get the id visiting your wishlist, it's part of the URL).
+- Just type inside the cloned repo directory: `php run.php <your_amazon_wishlist_id>` (you can get the id visiting your wishlist, it's part of the URL).

 ## Next steps